Fostering a Child in Illinois

 Contact a St. Charles, IL Adoption Attorney for Help

 Adopting a foster child is a legal process similar to any other adoption.
 It is known as an agency adoption since the parents will be working with the Department of Child and Family Services.
 The process can take multiple months to officiate and involved a lot of legal paperwork and various home inspections.
 Though adoption can be a rather smooth process, it can become complicated if biological parents get involved.
 It is crucial to have a professional family law attorney involved in the adoption process.
-At Shaw Family Law, P.C., we have experience with the various forms of adoption, including agency adoptions.
+At Shaw Sanders, P.C., we have experience with the various forms of adoption, including agency adoptions.
 Contact our skilled Kane County adoption attorneys at 630-584-5550 for a free consultation regarding adoption.